 Despite the contrary description, Duran later identifies the actual Lee Harvey Oswald as having visiting the Cuban diplomatic compound prior.
 Mexican officials arrest and interrogate Duran and her husband multiple times in the days following the Kennedy assassination, Duran states her only meetings with Oswald were at the Cuban Consulate.
 She gives Oswald her name and the diplomatic office phone number; Oswald later adds it to the collection of names in his personal documents.
 Some infer her name supports a relationship, while Duran states it was normal procedure to aid in processing his requests.ii iii Thus, in Silvia Duran's earliest official statements she denies knowing Oswald beyond the brief consulate encounters.

-De Paz claimed she and her daughter were picked up in the morning and taken to a party.
-She estimated some thirty people attended, described as a "twist" party at the home of Rueben Duran.
-De Paz continues asserting that three Americans arrived and Silvia Duran greeted them.
-De Paz further could not determine how long the three purported Americans were present.
-One of these Americans was dressed in a sweater and dark pants and De Paz claims he "resembled very much press photographs of Lee Harvey Oswald.
+De Paz claimed she and her daughter were picked up in the morning and taken to a party that some thirty people attended.
+She described this gathering as a "twist" party at the home of Rueben Duran and remarked on the arrival of three Americans who Silvia Duran greeted.
+De Paz could not determine how long the three purported Americans were present but one of these Americans was dressed in a sweater and dark pants and De Paz claims he "resembled very much press photographs of Lee Harvey Oswald.
 Her daughter agreed with this observation.
-Photographs of Oswald in various poses were exhibited to both Mrs. Paz and her daughter at the time of the interview and they were unable to make a positive identification..."iv This vague claim lacks verifiable evidence and even those making the claim cannot expressly identify Oswald.
-This is notable because all the others involved contend the statement.
+Subsequently, photographs of Oswald in various poses were exhibited to both Mrs. Paz and her daughter at the time of the interview and they were unable to make a positive identification..."iv This vague claim lacks verifiable evidence, even those making the claim cannot expressly identify Oswald, and this is because all other people involved contend the statement.

 When the Mexican police questioned Silvia's husband Horacio Duran Navarro previously about Oswald, he only knew the name from Silvia's prior mention of the angry consulate encounters and the press.
 Silvia's cousin and asserted twist party host Rueben Duran Navarro, his wife, sister in law, and multiple visiting family friends, each affirmed they did not know Oswald before the De Paz assertion.v The De Paz claim is feasibly just one of the dozens of mistaken Oswald identifications.
 Without a clear statement that at least has the correct date offered and verifiable facts, there is no reason to believe that Oswald met Duran beyond what most evidence presents.